CAMDgraz/SmarTSzyme/README.md

 traj_<suffix>.nc
 smd_<suffix>.txt
 ```
 Modify the script according to your systems deleting everything but the protein, substrate and cofactor if any.
+Please make sure that a single txt file (the one resulting from the sMD) is present in the paths.

 ## Basic Usage
 You can display the help of **SmarTSzyme** in the command-line as follows: